-- Scenario-Based Dominance: 70% of questions simulate real-world challenges, such as managing stakeholder conflicts in Nexus setups or interpreting EBM metrics.
+- Scenario-Based Dominance: 70% of questions simulate real-world challenges, including stakeholder conflicts in Nexus setups and interpreting EBM metrics.

-- Nexus Framework Emphasis: 30% of questions involve scaled Scrum, reflecting growing adoption in enterprises.
+- Nexus Framework Emphasis: 30% of questions focus on scaled Scrum frameworks, reflecting enterprise-level Scrum adoption.

 PSPO II Certification Focus Areas

-The Professional Scrum Product Owner II (PSPO II or PSPO 2) assessment includes questions from the following key Focus Areas
+The Professional Scrum Product Owner II (PSPO II or PSPO 2) assessment evaluates knowledge across the following core competencies:

 - Advanced Empiricism: Leveraging inspection and adaptation in product experiments.